-- \1 This column is not output either when the comment row is not output to the logging data or when the logging data displayed in the realtime monitor window is saved in a file. - \2 This column is not output when "RCPU\1" is output to the type information\file version column. - \3 This row is not output either when the comment row is not output to the logging data or when the logging data displayed in the realtime monitor window is saved in a file. - \4 When "Output date" is not selected in the configuration tool, the date and time column and the millisecond column are not output when saving data as a Unicode text file by using this function. - \5 It is output in the set output format when the logging file conversion function is used. - \6 The millisecond column is not output when the logging file conversion function is used. - \7 Refer to the following when using the logging file conversion function. - Page 340 Output character for the data type - \8 For the continuous logging or for the data saved in the realtime monitor window, "\" is output for 'trigger ON string.' - \9 If there is no CALC data, this column is not output. - \10 A data name is output when the logging file conversion function is used. - \11 A device comment name is output when the logging file conversion function is used. - \12 This row is not output when "RCPU\1" is output to the type information\file version column. - \13 When data, of which the column is not output due to the setting of a configuration tool, is saved in a Unicode text file, only the delimiter (tab character) is output to the column of the item corresponding to the data. - \14 When data displayed by the realtime monitor function is output to a Unicode text file, the data sampling intervals output to this column may be unsteady. - \15 Even when "Output indexes" is not selected in the configuration tool, sequentially numbered indexes starting from one are automatically output when saving data as a Unicode text file by using this function.
+^{1} This column is not output either when the comment row is not output to the logging data or when the logging data displayed in the realtime monitor window is saved in a file.

-- \16 Refer to the following when using the logging file conversion function. - Page 340 Output character for a device value - \17 A program name is not output as well as the data column output from an RCPU.
+- 2 This column is not output when "RCPU 1" is output to the type information file version column. - 3 This row is not output either when the comment row is not output to the logging data or when the logging data displayed in the realtime monitor window is saved in a file. - 4 When "Output date" is not selected in the configuration tool, the date and time column and the millisecond column are not output when saving data as a Unicode text file by using this function. - 5 It is output in the set output format when the logging file conversion function is used. - 6 The millisecond column is not output when the logging file conversion function is used. - 7 Refer to the following section when using the logging file conversion function. - Page 308 Output character for the data type - 8 For the continuous logging or for the data saved in the realtime monitor window, "" is output for 'trigger ON string'. - 9 A data name is output when the logging file conversion function is used. - 10 A device comment name is output when the logging file conversion function is used. - 11 This row is not output when "RCPU 1" is output to the type information file version column. - 12 When data, of which the column is not output due to the setting of a configuration tool, is saved in a Unicode text file, only the delimiter (tab character) is output to the column of the item corresponding to the data. - 13 When monitoring data by specifying a time interval by the realtime monitor function, an error within 5% may be caused between the specified time interval and the actual time interval to monitor data.
+In that case, when the data is output to a Unicode text file, the sampling intervals output to this column may be unsteady. - 14 Even when "Output indexes" is not selected in the configuration tool, sequentially numbered indexes starting from one are automatically output when saving data as a Unicode text file by using this function. - 15 Refer to the following section when using the logging file conversion function. - Page 308 Output character for a device value - 16 A program name is not output as well as the data column output from an RCPU.

-When saving a data logging file which includes a comma (,) and double quote (") by using this function, the file is saved as below, which is the same as a data logging file acquired from an RCPU.
+When saving a data logging file which includes a comma (,) and double quote (") by using this function, the file is saved as below, which is the same as a data logging file acquired from RCPU.